MIXING & EFFECTS

 - Lock state - Shift+Click the Mute icon.

 - Mixer Track Properties - For more detail click here.
 The Parametric Equalizer - Left-click and drag left/right to control center frequency and up/down to control EQ level.
 Alternatively Right-Click and drag left/right to control bandwidth and up/down to control EQ level.
-Th area below thr Equalizer holds controls for Plugin Delay Compensation.
+The area below the Equalizer holds controls for Plugin Delay Compensation.

 - Mixer Track Scroll Bar - The scroll bar is below the Send switches.
 You can also roll your mouse wheel over the Track name and peak meters.